majoli/git-version-control-sample-solution/ebook/en/content/003-bash-hello-world.md

 chmod +x devdojo.sh
 ```

-After that exedute the file:
+After that execute the file:

 ```bash
 ./devdojo.sh
 ```

-You will see a "Hallo World" message on the screen
+You will see a "Hello World" message on the screen.

 Another way to run the script would be: